 The Most Powerful Ways to Improve Your Team Dynamics

-However, a positive environment is difficult to achieve and can be a challenge for anyone working with those who think and operate differently.
+However, a positive group dynamic and environment are difficult to achieve and can be challenging for anyone working with those who think and operate differently.
 Failing to understand the different ways team members operate can lead to harmful tension and distract from the bottom line.

 Understanding Your Natural Strengths

 Usual Behavior, a Birkman term for how people perceive us, reflects our natural strengths.
 If team members have different behavioral styles, we often think their approach is the wrong approach.
-It's important to remind yourself that there are strengths that other perspectives have that yours might not.
+The first step in creating effective teams starts with reminding yourself that there are strengths that other perspectives have that yours might not.

 When Usual Behaviors are in contrast with the work styles of others, the interpersonal dynamics that result become a common source of misunderstanding, misperception, and conflict.

 Becoming Self-Aware and Socially Aware

 We all have needs.

 Birkman measures Needs to determine how we perceive the world, how we believe others should treat us, and the work environment in which we are motivated and productive.